Coffee with Coker

-Jessica Combs joins Mark to in a Q&A style discussion to address recent questions on healthcare trends.
+Jessica Combs joins Mark in a Q&A style discussion to address recent questions on healthcare trends.
 Mark addresses each question on various topics including private equity interest in healthcare, the opioid crisis, neutral site payments, healthcare technology, and revenue cycle management.

 - We have heard much discussion in the media and throughout this election season on the opioid crisis, but I’m curious if this is something of a significant impact yet on physicians and medical groups or hospitals.
 Have you observed any specific instances where the talk in the media and Washington has resulted in major changes – positive or negative – for healthcare entities?